jkingportfolio/CI_PP4_Pic_Pals/README.md

 - [Cloudinary](https://cloudinary.com/) - Used to store post images.
 - [Font Awesome](https://fontawesome.com/) - Used to produce icons on the site.
 - [Graphviz](https://dreampuf.github.io/GraphvizOnline) - Used to generate pydot file / database diagram image.
-- [Google Fonts](https://fonts.google.com/) - Used to import the sites font family.
+- [Google Fonts](https://fonts.google.com/) - Used to import the site's font family.
 - [Affinity Designer](https://affinity.serif.com/en-gb/) - Used to create the logo and delete buttons.
 - [Microsoft Paint](#https://en.wikipedia.org/wiki/Microsoft_Paint)
 - [Validation](#validation)